Skip to main content

 Led by Nathalie HENRICH-BERNARDONI and Gretchen SCHILLER

 For the periode 2022-2025, the Performance Laboratory co directed by Nathalie Henrich Bernardoni (UMR GIPSA lab) and Gretchen Schiller (UMR Litt&Arts) aims to continue researching the ways in which we can better grasp and articulate the ways in which we listen to the human body performing ordinary and extraordinary actions in daily life, live art and sports.
-The lab will build on the tools put into place since 2018 such as the Performascope, the Body library archive and Kino AI by expanding its scientific ecosystem with four labs: UMR GIPSA-lab (MOVE team), UMR CRESSON, ILCEA4 (cultural studies).
+The lab will build on the Performascope, the Body library archive and Kino AI put into place since 2018 such as by expanding its scientific ecosystem with four labs: UMR GIPSA-lab (MOVE team), UMR CRESSON, ILCEA4 (cultural studies) and by developing new interfaces such as the Performaphone, une danse ancienne.

 This team will further develop performance research by integrating orality and sound as techniques, tools and dissemination protocols.
 In turn, this will enhance performance ‘literacy’ and oral heritage with new forms of data collection, analysis and outreach.